cybercongress/cybercongress/drafts/GoL-reules/Game of Links.md

 ## Intro

-The `euler-5` launch and the Game of Links are two integral parts of preparing and testing network before mainnet.
+The `euler-5` launch and the Game of Links on top of the network are two integral parts of preparing and testing network before mainnet.
+We want to test all distribution processes, as well as reach critical adoption of infrustrucutre partcipants ahead of laucnh.

 Goals: